 Unlike chelation, where molecules are essentially plugging up the binding sites around a metal atom to neutralize it; molecules that are adsorbed to the surface of a solid make a thin film around the solid, often preventing it from interacting with the environment.

 Clay, fulvic acid and other humic substances are all able to chelate heavy metals, as well as adsorb around them.

-This can seem problematic when it comes to digesting fulvic minerals, however fulvic acid is known for removing heavy metals out the body as well as selectively providing cells with the trace minerals they need for balance.
+This can seem problematic when it comes to digesting fulvic minerals, however fulvic acid has been shown to promote heavy metal removal from living organisms and systems, as well as selectively providing cells with the trace minerals they need for balance.

-Not to mention the interactions between minerals and different types of minerals inside the body are more or less poorly understood, yet at this point we know that mineral concentration is one of the most important factors alongside chemical bonds and certain other nutrients that aid or detract from absorption.
+Not to mention the interactions between minerals and different types of minerals inside the body are more or less poorly understood.
+At this point we know that mineral concentration is one of the most important factors alongside chemical bonds and certain other nutrients that aid or detract from absorption.

 Ingesting safe quantities of natural fulvic minerals should not cause heavy metal toxicity, as the amounts of these metals are far too low, depending on the source and method of extraction.
 There are probably larger amounts of unbound heavy metals in the air than one would find occurring in a natural trace minerals complex, especially in a city or near an industrial area.